Login

 DOT's Hazardous Materials Regulations

-Lithium batteries are hazardous materials and are subject to DOT's Hazardous Materials Regulations (HMR; 49 CFR Parts 171180).
-This includes packaging and standard hazard communication requirements (e.g., markings, labels, shipping papers, emergency response information) and hazmat employee training requirements.
-Hazard communication requirements are found in part 172 of the HMR and requirements specific to lithium batteries are found in 49 CFR section 173.185.
+Lithium batteries are classified as hazardous materials and must comply with DOT's Hazardous Materials Regulations (HMR; 49 CFR Parts 171-180), including packaging standards and hazard communication protocols (e.g., labeling, shipping documents, emergency response information), as well as hazmat employee training.
+Specific requirements for lithium batteries are detailed in 49 CFR section 173.185.

 DOT Safety Advisory Notice for Disposal and Recycling of Lithium Batteries in Commercial Transportation